suhail3728/Working-hours-backend/README.md

-I'll help improve your project overview to make it clearer and better structured.
-Here's an enhanced version:

 # Project Overview
 A team management solution designed for business organizations to efficiently organize and manage their workforce.
 The platform serves two distinct user types: Business Owners and Workers.